unlimitedcodeG/unlimitedcodeG/README.md

 ### Hi there 👋 This is RongYiYuanMiTsuTsuKi’s Github Profile

 **unlimitedcodeG/unlimitedcodeG** is a ✨ _special_ ✨ repository because its introduce will appears on My GitHub profile.
-- 🔭 I’m currently working on ... emm ... now status is unemployee
+- 🔭 I’m currently working on ... emm ... now status is unemployee before is a froniter and QA Test Engineer.
 - 🌱 I’m currently learning next-js fullstack
 - 👯 I’m looking to collaborate on nice culture team, nice teammates, good company culture.
 - 🤔 I’m looking for help with some work job in future.
 <!--💬 Ask me about ... -->